 Who am I?
 What has happened to me?
 I take a look around me, and my life is nothing like I ever imagined it would be.
 I peek into my future and see a vast unknown.
 It’s exhilarating and scary all at once.

-Yet at the same time, I feel so much peace.
+Yet underneath the tumultuous emotions, I feel at peace.
 I know I’m right where I’m supposed to be.

 You could even say it has become my greatest weapon.

-God did miracles through Moses when he confronted Pharaoh, and He did those miracles through an ordinary instrument: The staff that happened to be in Moses’ hand when he encountered God.
+At a church retreat last month, a speaker preached about Moses.
+He pointed out that the miracles God did through Moses came through an ordinary instrument: the staff that happened to be in Moses’ hand when he encountered God.

-Just as God used that stick to display His power and glory, so He wants to use the thing in our hand for His glory.
+Just as God used that stick to display His power and glory to Egypt and Israel, so He wants to use the ordinary-seeming thing in our hand for His glory now.
 He doesn’t want to give us some new gift, He wants to use that ordinary thing we have been overlooking in ourselves.
 It is already in us!

-Right after He said that, I was tapped on the shoulder and told to go up on stage to sing the closing worship song with the praise team.
+Right then, someone tapped me on the shoulder and gestured to the stage.
+It was time to sing back-up for the closing worship song.
 My face was soaked with tears, but I did my best to wipe them off with my hands and went up anyway.
-I was too choked up to sing much, but I sensed the Lord saying, “It’s okay, just let me use you in this way,” so I did.
+I was too choked up to sing much, but I sensed the Lord saying it was okay.
+Just let me use you in this way.
+So I did.